schlae/graphics-gremlin/verilog/README.md

 * mda\_pixel.v: This is the pixel engine.
 It takes data coming from the SRAM, looks up the pixels in the character ROM, and shifts the data out one pixel at a time.
 * mda\_attrib.v: The attribute generator applies video attributes to the raw pixel data, including brightness, underline, inverse video, blinking.
 It also applies the blinking cursor.
 * mda\_vgaport.v: This module turns the digital MDA video signals into numbers to drive the resistor ladder DAC connected to the VGA port.
 If you (gasp) dislike amber monochrome monitors, then you can hack this code to make it green or white.
+* mda\_hdmiport.v: This module turns the digital MDA video signals to drive the DVI transmitter.
+Will also adjust the colour based on switch selection.

 CGA graphics logic is similar to MDA and shares the same crtc6845.v logic, but the cards are different enough that I couldn't share more.
 * cga\_top.v: Instantiates top level CGA logic.